light-traveller/zola-paper-blog/README.md

-# Zola-Paper
+# Zola-Paper Blog
-A clean theme inspired from hugo-paper.
+A clean blog theme based on Zola-Paper.

 [Zola](https://getzola.org) port of [Hugo-Paper](https://github.com/nanxiaobei/hugo-paper/) (with a few tweaks).